danniel1205/tech-notes/system-design/topics/text-based-search/readme.md

   - Only the current segment is actively being modified, other segments are read-only.
 - Posting pools and `currReadyTailP` to avoid concurrent reads/writes within the same segment

+### How does document updates work

+**Note:** This is my personal thinking

+- `docID-1, [i, like]` was the old record.
+The following inverted index will be generated.
+  - `i:docID-1`
+  - `like:docID-1`
+- `docID-1: [i, hate]` will be sent to indexing service.
+The following inverted index will be generated.
+  - `i:docID-1`
+  - `hate:docID-1`
+  - `like:docID-1*`

+We have a flag in each posting to indicate if the posting entry should be deleted during the segments merge or if it should be skipped during query.
+This is the similar idea to DB index segments merge.

 ### How does index server handle failures(High availability)